Primary Navigation Mobile

 9. Bodywork and trim issues

-Check the service history for differential and gearbox fluid changes, and look for good, matching tyres with even wear as a sign of good maintenance.
+The 1.6 and 1.7 litre diesel Qashqais were available with all-wheel drive.
+It needs to be properly maintained to get the best from it, though.
+Check your car’s service history for differential and gearbox fluid changes, and look for good, matching tyres with even wear as a sign of regular maintenance.
 When driving listen for any unusual noises, such as grumbling or rattling when coasting.

 If you can, get the car onto a loose surface like mud or wet grass for the test drive.
-That’s the best place to check the 4×4 is working – but the car’s dashboard will report any faults usually.
-The ABS system can cause issues with 4×4, as it’s needed to act as an electronic differential lock.
+That’s the best place to check the 4x4 is working – but the car’s dashboard will usually report any faults.
+The ABS system can cause issues with 4x4, as it’s needed to act as an electronic differential lock.

 What’s the Nissan Qashqai Mk2 like to live with?